 - Adaptation Name Change: Possibly due to his name sounding like an offensive racial slur, "Inspector Japp" became "Inspector Sharpe".

-- Big Fancy House: Several feature in the series.
+- Big Fancy House: As per the norm in Christie's work.

 - Big Ol' Eyebrows: Many characters in this series have big eyebrows, like Hercule Poirot, Inspector Sharpe, Constable Hearst or Alexander Bonaparte Cust.